2010 gang rapes in Cleveland, Texas: Background

-The group of perpetrators included students at the local high school, two of whom were members of the basketball team and one the son of a school-board member, and people with criminal records, from selling drugs to robbery and, in one case, manslaughter.
+The perpetrators, all of African-American descent, included students at the local high school, two of whom were members of the basketball team and one the son of a school-board member, and people with criminal records, from selling drugs to robbery and, in one case, manslaughter.
 They ranged from middle schoolers to one 27-year-old, at the time of the crime.